Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/bi_enc/README.md

     "ShareETA"
 ]
     `
-We need to do a little data format conversion to create a version of SNIPS that work with our biencoder implemenation.
+We need to do a little data format conversion to create a version of SNIPS that work with our bi-encoder implemenation.
 For this part, we are going to use Python.
 First,

 1. `Import the dataset` from huggingface [dataset library](https://huggingface.co/datasets/snips_built_in_intents).